marty-suzuki/SABlurImageView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+If you install from pod, you have to write `import SABlurImageView`.

 If you want to apply blur effect for image

 ```swift